-How I’m planning to get out of our family dinner rut with meal planning websites!
-Letting someone else plan our food.
+How am I planning to get out of our family dinner rut?
+I’m going to use these meal planning apps to find new food.

 I’m so tired of meal planning!
 Also, I’m tired of eating the same foods in rotation every other week or so.

-Now, don’t get me wrong, I’m loving our Taco Tuesdays and so do hubby and the kids.
+Now, don’t get me wrong, I’m loving our Taco Tuesdays and Breakfast Nights every couple of weeks … and so do hubby and the kids.
 It’s even gotten to the point we expect beef tacos (or taco salads) because chicken tacos don’t have the same appeal to any of us.
 My side dishes are in constant rotation and we’re not mixing it up at all.
 None of this is to say that we don’t enjoy what we eat.
 We do like the food we’re used to.

 It’s just that I’m in serious need of some motivation to try something new.
 But, I’m tired of searching out Pinterest for hours hoping to find a recipe.

 Even when I do settle on something, there’s no guarantee it’ll actually be good.
 Nor do I feel I’ll have much luck with everyone liking dinner.
 Then, I’m bummed because I spent a lot of time searching it out for nothing.

 Yeah, that’s why I’m starting to sort through meal planning websites to me with this daunting task!
 I’m looking for meal plans for busy families that also have recipes that will cater to my dietary restrictions.
 Plus, I’m looking forward to finding new recipes without spending as much time sorting through them.
 This means I’m going to need to be more flexible in the kinds of food I’ll eat … and if a recipe calls for fish, I guess I’ll be forcing myself to try it in the name of mixing up our dinner routines.

 Although, I’m probably keeping Taco Tuesday, so I know we have one meal a week we all look forward to!
 In that respect, let’s not fix what’s not broken.
 Am I right?!